-Wiley Rein has the largest communications law practice in the country: The New York Times has described it as the "brand name" of communications law.
-We have more than 80 attorneys and engineers engaged full time in the Communications Practice, which encompasses virtually all aspects of the federal, state, and international laws governing the telecommunications, Internet, and media industries.
+Wiley Rein has the largest communications law practice in the country with more than 80 attorneys and engineers engaged full time in the Communications Practice, which encompasses virtually all aspects of the federal, state, and international laws governing the telecommunications, Internet, and media industries.

 The Communications Practice has extensive familiarity with the government institutions that shape and administer communications statutes and policies.
 Our professionals include individuals who have occupied high-level positions at the Federal Communications Commission (FCC), the U.S. Department of State, the U.S. Department of Commerce, as well as on Capitol Hill.
 These include a former Chairman of the FCC, four former FCC Commissioners, a former FCC General Counsel, a former FCC Chief of Staff, as well as the former U.S. Coordinator for International Communications and Information Policy (Ambassador), and a former Administrator of the National Telecommunications and Information Administration (NTIA).
 Others have had firsthand experience working in telecommunications firms, media companies, and the advertising industry.
 This experience is enriched by the insights and creativity of veteran specialists in the laws governing wireless and wireline telecoms carriers, Internet firms, broadcasters, programmers, cable and satellite operators, content producers, and the print media.

 Describing Wiley Rein’s Communications Practice, The Legal 500 US notes that “the integration of regulatory and public policy is a key differentiator, along with an unmatched level of resources” (2012).